cloudlinux/libcare/docs/libcare.rst

 There are two types of test builds.

-First one is the regular build done by manually emitting assembler files for both original and patched source files and then applying ``kpatch_gensrc`` to them and compiling the result into a kpatch-containing object where from it is extracted by the utils, as described in section `Manual Patch Creation`_.
+The first one is the regular build done by manually emitting assembler files for both original and patched source files, and then applying ``kpatch_gensrc`` to them and compiling the result into a kpatch-containing object where from it was extracted from by the utils, as described in `Manual Patch Creation`_ section.

-Second one is the build done by the ``kpmake`` tool which uses ``kpatch_cc`` compiler wrapper as described `kpmake`_.
-The build results for each build type are put into their own subfolder of a test directory.
+The second one is the build done by the ``kpmake`` tool which uses ``kpatch_cc`` compiler wrapper, as described in `kpmake`_ section.
+The build results for each build type are placed in their own subfolder ina test directory.

-A test can be build with the particular build type using either ``make build-$test`` or ``make kpmake-$test`` commands.
+A test can be built with the particular build type using either ``make build-$test`` or ``make kpmake-$test`` commands.

 Sometimes it is necessary to debug a particular test so all changes MUST